 Report and Trump-Ukraine-Biden, Part Three

 In the wake of the release of two key documents related to US President Donald Trump’s interactions with Ukrainian President Volodymyr Zelensky, the Trump Administration is enduring a new level of scrutiny.
-A majority of members of the US House of Representatives now publicly support the launched by probe Nancy Pelosi on September 24, 2019.
+A majority of members of the now publicly support the launched by probe Nancy Pelosi on September 24, 2019.

 Those who favor the impeachment of Trump see his July 25 phone call with Zelensky as clear proof of serious abuse of presidential power.
 Meanwhile, Trump allies are focusing their attacks on Democratic presidential candidate Joe Biden, who was heavily involved in US-Ukraine political negotiations from 2014 through 2016.

 Trump’s Accusations About Biden & Ukraine – What We Know

 Ever since President Viktor Yanukovych was forced out of power in Ukraine amidst massive national protests in 2014, the country has been under intense pressure from the US, the EU, and the International Monetary Fund (IMF) to crackdown on corruption.
 As The Washington Post, Bloomberg Politics and numerous other sources have reported, one of the targets of Ukrainian corruption investigations has been oligarch Mykola Zlochevsky.

 Zlochevsky founded the gas company Burisma in 2002 and later served as Ukraine’s Environment Minister.
 While Zlochevsky was under investigation in 2014, Burisma brought several representatives from other countries, including Joe Biden’s son Hunter Biden, onto the company board.
 The company presented this internationalization of corporate leadership to the public as a move toward greater transparency.